Mala ulica – unique family centre in Slovenia has been opened

 The main objectives of youth research activities are the inclusion of as many participants as possible and a high quality of research assignments, with which our researchers attend national and international meetings where they achieve exceptional results.
 The biggest annual meeting is “Let’s trust in our own creativity”, which is attended by approximately 500 talented young researchers from Ljubljana’s primary and secondary schools.

-In Slovenia and Croatia, there are 8 holiday homes for children owned by City of Ljubljana, used during summer and winter holidays for pre-school children, primary school children and socially disadvantaged children.
-Holiday camps are by the Slovenian Association of Friends of Youth Ljubljana Moste-Polje and Vič-Rudnik as well as the Organization for Holiday and Recreation Programmes for Children (ZLRO).
-In 2017, we completely renovated the holiday home in Umag, Croatia.
+In Slovenia and Croatia, there are 7 holiday homes for children owned by City of Ljubljana, used during summer and winter holidays for pre-school children, primary school children and socially disadvantaged children.
+Holiday homes are managed by the Slovenian Association of Friends of Youth Ljubljana Moste-Polje and Vič-Rudnik as well as the Organization for Holiday and Recreation Programmes for Children (ZLRO).

 Cene Štupar Institute – Ljubljana Public Education Centre is the largest centre for lifelong learning in Slovenia, attracting more than 9,500 participants every year.
 A wide range of educational and training programmes allows everyone to find something for themselves, from primary and secondary school programmes, different vocational trainings, lifelong learning programmes to foreign language courses and various study groups as well workshops.
 Among the newer ones are “Startup – Entrepreneurship Weekends”, where everyone looking for information about entrepreneurship can improve their know-how.
 They follow the vision to become the key educational organisation for the development and implementation of programmes for the needs of the economy and intercultural as well as intergenerational connectivity.